selkies-project/selkies-examples/blender/README.md

 ## Description

-This repository shows how to stream an instance of Blender 3D on Selkies using the GKE WebRTC VDI stack.
+This example shows how to stream an instance of Blender 3D on Selkies using the GKE WebRTC VDI stack.

 ## Dependencies